duck7000/imdbGraphQLPHP/README.md

 Retrieve most of the information you can see on IMDb including films, TV series, TV episodes, people and coming soon releases.<br>
 Search for titles on IMDb.<br>
 Download film posters, actor, recommendations, foto's and episode images.<br>
 The results can be localized although it only effects title, plotoutline and recommendations (titles only).
-Check the title wiki page to enable.<br>
+Check wiki homepage to enable.<br>
 imdbphp6 is not a fork of imdbphp although there are things simular.
 It is a stripped down version supplemented with user requests.<br>
 There is a full list of all methods, descriptions and outputs in the wiki. https://github.com/duck7000/imdbphp6/wiki